 #3 You Have Trouble Chewing

 One of the main reasons people get dentures in Red Deer is to restore their ability to eat and chew without trouble.
-While it is not uncommon for people to have some trouble chewing while they get used to the feel of dentures, you should not have issues chewing once you have become accustomed to the feeling of your dentures.
+While it is not uncommon for people to have some trouble chewing while they get used to the feeling of dentures, you should not have issues chewing once you have become accustomed to the feeling of your dentures.
 If the problem continues or suddenly recurs, you need to speak to a dentist.

 #4 You Have Sore Gums